clipland/animated-jpeg/SPECIFICATIONS.md

 * An index facility, to control play-order and repetition/reuse of frames.

-* A flag for ping-pong playback (play forward, play backwards, looped or one-shot)
+* A flag for ping-pong (yoyo) playback (play forward, play backwards, looped or one-shot)

 * A canvas size definition different from the size of the first frame, enabling